plunder-app/plunder/Readme.md

 # Plunder

-The complete tool for finding kubernetes gold amongst bits of bare-metal!
+The complete tool for finding **Infrastructure** gold amongst bits of bare-metal!

 ![Plunder Captain](./image/plunder_captain.png)

+## Overview

-Plunder is a single-binary application that is all designed in order to make the provisioning of servers, platforms and applications easier.
+Plunder is a single-binary server that is all designed in order to make the provisioning of servers, platforms and applications easier.
+It is deployed as a server that an end user can interact with through it's **Api-server** in order to control and automate the usage.
+At this time interacting with the api-server is detailed in the source [https://github.com/plunder-app/plunder/blob/master/pkg/apiserver/endpoints.go](https://github.com/plunder-app/plunder/blob/master/pkg/apiserver/endpoints.go), however documentation will be added soon.

-It provides a provisioning service based upon:
+From an end-user interaction a plunder control utility has been created:

+[https://github.com/plunder-app/pldrctl](https://github.com/plunder-app/pldrctl) - provides the capability to query and create deployments and configurations within a plunder instance.

+### Services

 - `DHCP` - Allocating an IP addressing and pointing to a TFTP server
 - `TFTP` - Bootstrapping an Operating system install (uses iPXE)